Chief Sealth’s Career Connected News 3/2/26

 Voices in Science at Burke Museum!!

--Are you in grades 9–12?
+- Are you in grades 9–12?

--Want to deep dive into the study of fish, their anatomy, and more?
+- Want to deep dive into the study of fish, their anatomy, and more?

-at the Burke Fish Collection at UW Fisheries Building (Weds.) and
+- Ready to attend six Wednesdays 4–6 p.m. in January, February, and March at the Burke Fish Collection at UW Fisheries Building (Weds.) and Burke Museum (Thurs.), University of Washington campus

-It’s FREE too and lots of SNACKS!
+It’s Free too and lots of Snacks!

 The Seattle Children’s Hospital Science Education Department is once again hosting a paid, transformative 4-week experience for students currently in grades 10 and 11 who want to learn more about biology laboratory research.